 It is important to begin holding your shears correctly right from the start.
 Bad habits are hard to break when it comes to how you hold shears.
 Your thumb goes into the thumb ring and your RING finger goes into the lower scissor ring.
 Your thumb should just barely go into the thumb ring, if yours wants to slide more than a little you should get inserts for the scissor rings to make them smaller.
 The pivot point of the shear should sit at the first knuckle of your first finger.

 When scissoring ONLY your thumb should be moving, your other fingers should remain still.
 You can start practicing this now, even without a dog to scissor.
 Get used to moving your hand this way.

 You can do exercises to strengthen your thumb and hand’s ability to move.
-Hold your hand, bend your fingers down part way so they are touching the top part of your palm.
-Move your thumb to each finger nail without allowing the rest of your hand to move.
+Hold your hand, bend your fingers down partway to touch the top part of your palm.
+Move your thumb to each fingernail without allowing the rest of your hand to move.

 Practice scissoring by “scissoring” up and down doorways.
 Properly hold and use your shear working on making it move uniformly and smoothly up and down the doorway while you use your thumb to operate the shear.